The Honourable Ed Fast

 A graduate of the University of British Columbia, Minister Fast practised corporate and commercial law for 24 years.

-Prior to his appointment to Cabinet, Minister Fast served on a number of parliamentary committees and chaired the Standing Committee on Justice and Human Rights.
-In 2011, he was appointed Queen’s Counsel for British Columbia and more recently was awarded the Queen’s Diamond Jubilee Medal for service to his community and country.
+Prior to his appointment to Cabinet, Minister Fast chaired the Standing Committee on Justice and Human Rights.
+In 2011, he was appointed Queen’s Counsel for British Columbia and more recently he was awarded the Queen’s Diamond Jubilee Medal for service to his community and country.

-Minister Fast and his wife, Annette, have lived in Abbotsford, British Columbia, for 30 years.
-They have four daughters.
+Minister Fast and his wife, Annette, have lived in Abbotsford, British Columbia, for 32 years.
+They have four daughters and two grandsons.

 - Date Modified: